himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 <exercise id="4" title="Writing your own script with Optuna and Use Pruners">

-Additionally, you can also use Optuna when you define the AllenNLP model by writing your script.
+Additionally, you can use Optuna when you define the AllenNLP model by writing your script.
 A python code of training a model with AllenNLP typically consists of main three parts: preparing data, building model, and creating trainer.
+In this section, we show the example of AllenNLP+Optuna with writing Python script.
 <!-- We put the python code to use AllenNLP+Optuna at the bottom of this exercise. -->

 ## Pruning unpromising trials

-Hyperparameter optimization often takes a long time to find good parameters.
+Hyperparameter optimization often takes a long time to find good hyperparameters.
 If you can find and stop unpromising trials with bad hyperparameters, you can reduce the time of optimization and get good hyperparameters faster.
-Stopping unpromising trials is so-called pruning.
+Stopping unpromising trials is so-called `pruning`.
 The following illustration shows an example of pruning.
 Although the final curves at the left side of the picture are not available before finishing hyperparameter optimization, a pruner evaluates at each epoch how promising each trial will be and stops if it predicts to be unpromising.